 • an IK has high volume but runs low pressure (3 chambers of 50–160 litres @ ~3psi).
 Drop-stitch has less volume but runs much more pressure.

 That’s up to five times more volume in an IK but at a tenth of the pressure.
 I would guess the swept volume of my better-than-average car pump (left) is 3–5cc.
 My Bravo RED 4 barrel pump is 2 x 2000cc (it pumps on the up and the down stroke).

 Even if my 12-volt compressor whizzes along at 1001rpm, it will still take a long, long time to fill a 160-litre IK floor.
 But for a fiver, I thought I’d prove myself right.

 The easiest way was to pump my Seawave’s floor to the point the PRV purged at about 3psi.
 The actual psi is immaterial but it’s consistant.

 No surprise: it took less than a minute to pump up the 160-litre floor with the barrel.
 With my car tyre pump it took over 7 minutes.

 And if you want say 4psi in the sides, or a 10psi drop-stitch boat, the duration of the tyre pump (or effort with the barrel pump) rises exponentially.
 It will take forever with the car pump adapter and I think the tyre pump would auto shut-off or burn-out before it reached anywhere near 10psi.

-I looked into rechargable or D-cell battery or mains/car electric pumps like the Pumteck or Sunta (left) on amazon from just £9.99, or even less for mains only or 4 x D-cell battery.
-These may be great for pool toys, air beds and other low-pressure items which just need a shape, not rigidity.
+I looked into rechargable or D-cell battery or mains/car electric pumps like above.
+They go on amazon from just £9.99, or even less for mains only or 4 x D-cell battery.
+These may be great for pool toys, air beds and other low-pressure items like slackrafts which just need a shape, not rigidity.

-The Pumteck claims an obscure pressure rating of 4.5 kPa which sounds impressive but translates to just 0.65 psi or 0.045 bar.
-That is slackraft presure; there is no worthwhile IK that runs such a low psi, so all it will do is save you the easy initial pumping.
-For a typical 3-psi IK you’ll still need some sort of manual pump to top off and on a D-S IK, forget it.
-If your back can’t handle a barrel pump, get a Bravo foot pump.
+The Pumteck (left; £15) claims an obscure pressure rating of 4.5 kPa which sounds impressive but translates to just 0.65 psi or 0.045 bar.
+That is slackraft pressure; there is no worthwhile IK that runs such a low psi.